 Found in 5 Collections and/or Records:

-Scope and Content note This collection is composed of the single volume commonplace book of an unidentified author by the last name of Hill.
-The volume includes extracts of "Extraordinary Escape," and a copied letter from the Bishop of London to George the Third at his accession to the Throne.
-It also includes extracts on various topics, including: hypochondriacs, dependents, despair, death, spring, learning, poets, fiction, friends, pride, ambition, religion, retirement, adversity, affectation, and war.
+This commonplace book is attributed to an unknown member of the Hill family, and includes extracts of "Extraordinary Escape" and a copied letter from the Bishop of London to George the Third at his accession to the Throne.
+It also includes extracts on various topics, including hypochondriacs, dependents, despair, death, spring, learning, poets, fiction, friends, pride, ambition, religion, retirement, adversity, affectation, and war.